rmvpaeme/cfRRBS_classifier/README.md

 If `runMeth_atlas.py` is run with more than 1 iteration (e.g. `--iter 50`), a new reference is made in every iteration by sampling from the beta distribution for every CpG/region.

 The results can be visualised with `plot_error.R`.
 Example figures are available in `./classifySamples/output/plots/examples/`

+- `countplot.png` shows the majority vote in every iteration (so the tumor class that is the highest in every iteration).
+- `errorplot.png` shows the mean +/- SD.

 ```
 Usage: plot_error.R [options]